rupesh153/Movie-Listing-and-Rating-Website/README.md

 git clone https://github.com/rupesh153/Movie-Listing-and-Rating-Website.git

-Navigate to the project folder:cd Movie-Listing-and-Rating-Website
+Navigate to the project folder: cd Movie-Listing-and-Rating-Website

-Open the project:Open index.html in any browser
+Open the project: Open index.html in any browser

 🛠 Technologies Used